 So, if you’re looking to connect with people where you are, where should you begin?

-1) Foursquare — the current posterboy for location based social networking, it’s the hottest social media property right now.
-Foursquare’s check-ins and becoming mayor of various places are becoming synonymous with location, a key way of staying ahead of the game…and speaking of which, there’s even games being built on the Foursquare platform!
+1) Foursquare — the current poster boy for location-based social networking, it’s the hottest social media property right now.
+Foursquare’s check-ins and becoming mayor of various places are becoming synonymous with location-based smartphone apps, a key way of staying ahead of the game…and speaking of which, there are even games being built on the Foursquare platform!